zauni/pngmin/README.md

 ## Release History

-- 2.0.0: Rewrite in TypeScript and update of all dependencies
+- 2.0.0: Complete rewrite in TypeScript and update of all dependencies (2024-06-20)
+  **BREAKING CHANGES:**
+  - `failOnError` option is now `true` by default
+  - Requires Node.js 18+
+  - Requires Grunt.js 1.0+
 - 1.4.0: Reporting errors when failing to run `pngquant` and added option `failOnError`.
 To begin failing on errors, please set `failOnError` to `true`.
 (2020-07-10 via [#21](https://github.com/zauni/pngmin/issues/21))
 - 1.3.0: Option to disable Floyd-Steinberg dithering (2017-04-02)
 - 1.2.0: Option to specify if a retry is made when pngquant exits with status 99